unovue/radix-vue/docs/content/components/dropdown-menu.md

 <PropsTable
   :data="[
     {
+      name: 'open',
+      type: 'boolean',
+      description: 'The controlled open state of the submenu.
+Must be used in conjunction with <Code>onOpenChange</Code>.', },
+    {
       name: 'defaultOpen',
       type: 'boolean',
       description: 'The open state of the submenu when it is initially rendered.
 Use when you do not need to control its open state.', },
+  ]"
+/>

+<EmitsTable
+  :data="[
     {
-      name: 'open',
-      type: 'boolean',
-      description: 'The controlled open state of the submenu.
-Must be used in conjunction with <Code>onOpenChange</Code>.', },
-    {
-      name: 'onOpenChange',
+      name: '@update:open',
       type: '(open: boolean) => void',
-      typeSimple: 'function',
       description: 'Event handler called when the open state of the submenu changes.', },
   ]"